jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 ```
 {: file="start_mongo.sh"}

-### Modify Jenkins to Use Containers
+### Modify Jenkinsfile to Use Containers

-To optimize the CI/CD pipeline, we can configure Jenkins to utilize Docker containers.
+To optimize the CI/CD pipeline, we can update Jenkinsfile to utilize Docker containers.
 This approach enhances flexibility, resource utilization, and scalability.

 ```groovy
 pipeline {